Convicted Pedophile, Former Mass. Priest Paul Shanley Dead: Police

-One of the most notorious figures in the Boston clergy sex abuse scandal has died, according to Ware police.
+One of the most notorious figures in the Boston clergy sex abuse scandal has died, police said Friday.
+He was 89.

-Paul Shanley, a former Massachusetts priest who served 12 years in prison after he was convicted of raping a boy at a Newton church in the 1980s, died late last month, police confirmed Friday.
+Paul Shanley, a former Massachusetts priest who served 12 years in prison after he was convicted of raping a boy at a Newton church in the 1980s, died late last month, Ware police confirmed.
 A cause of death was not provided.

 "Respectfully, the passing of Paul Shanley will now allow innocent children to be safer in society," said Attorney Mitchell Garabedian, who has represented more than 50 victims who allege Shanley sexually abused them.
 "The pain caused by Paul Shanley could have been avoided if the Archdiocese of Boston had properly supervised him and not practiced an almost unspeakable cover up."